Ghazalmir/Block-Breaker/README.md

 ## 🕹 Making Levels
 Tutorial under construction 🛠

+## 📝 Project Takeaways
+- C# basics (basics of the language, and how to use it with Unity)
+- Unity basics (setting up the scene, prefabs, physics, writing scripts, level management, audios, etc)

 ## 🔒 License
 The source code for the Block Breaker is licensed under the MIT license, which can be found [here](https://github.com/Ghazalmir/Block-Breaker/blob/main/LICENSE).